exhuries/CodeGenie-Final/Assignments/Rahul Biju Veyccal/Assignment 1/README.md

-- Proposed the project idea and named it CodeGenie.
-- Created the GitHub repository and established the folder structure for collaboration.
-- Helped select the CodeLlama model due to its support for local execution via quantization.
-- Coordinated ideation discussions and divided tasks among the team.
+### Assignment 1 – Ideation and Setup

+As a team, we brainstormed and finalized the idea of building CodeGenie – an AI-powered code generation tool using CodeLlama.
+I contributed by helping structure the project, setting up the GitHub repository, and finalizing the tools and model (Streamlit, Google Colab, LocalTunnel, and CodeLlama).
+I actively participated in task division and documentation planning.